reactexcel/Etech_Recruitment/README.md

 # Etech Recruitment Meteor React

 # Production
-You can use meteor run, meteor build, mup or anything working with Meteor.
+You can use meteor run, meteor build, mup or anything working with Meteor

 ## Run in production mode
 `meteor run --production`